A New York Firearm Bill of Sale is a document proving gun ownership transfer in New York.

 Private individuals may not sell firearms in New York without conducting a background check of the purchaser.

-A licensed firearms dealer must carry out the background check before any exchange, sale, or transfer, and the background check report must be provided to the state.
+A licensed firearms dealer must conduct a background check before exchanging, selling, or transferring a firearm, and the report must be provided to the state.

-An exception is made for transfers between immediate family members, defined as spouses, domestic partners, children, and step-children (N.Y.
-Gen. Bus.
-Law § 898).
+An exception is made for transfers between immediate family members, defined as spouses, domestic partners, children, and step-children.
+[7]

-New York does not specifically require a bill of sale for firearms transactions.
+New York City has unique requirements for buying, selling, and possessing firearms but it does not explicitly require a bill of sale for firearms transactions.

 However, because only a licensed firearm dealer may sell or transfer firearms and a record of the NICS background check must be provided to the state police, individuals selling a gun should have a bill of sale to document the transaction.